 Easy to put on and take off

 Some reviewers found their typical size too small

 Rubie's is known for making good-looking, high-quality costumes that don't require a Broadway-size budget.
 This Triceratops suit, sold in two sizes, will fit kids who wear 2T through 6, and the elaborate horned headpiece is easily removable—in case your little one gets hot or cranky and just can't deal.
 Whether it's Halloween or a random weekday, kids will love transforming into a terrifying (yet adorable) dino.

 Jurassic World Grab 'n Growl Indoraptor Dinosaur

-He's recommended for kids ages 3 to 7 and meant to be an Indoraptor, which in the film is a new hybrid known for being small but dangerous.
+Although this dino is based on the movie "Jurassic World," your kids need not have seen the film to appreciate this dude's realistic awesomeness (and, truth be told, terrifyingness).
+He's meant to be an "indoraptor," which in the film is a new hybrid known for being small but dangerous.
 The toy has all kinds of impressive animal effects, including a chomping mouth, thrashing tail, and glowing, red eyes.
 Did we mention he also screeches?

 TEMI Dinosaur Toy Figures with Activity Play Mat